kaievns/nikolay.rocks/pages/Silly Thoughts/2016-03-14-fear-and-greed.md

 # The Fear and Greed in Software Development

 Just a fair warning.
-Some of this things might make you uncomfortable.
+Some of this text might make you uncomfortable.
 Just take a deep breath, count to 10 and remember that this is not about you.

 ## Assets and Liabilities